LamSut/W0rm/README.md

 ### Key Components

-OpenStack Cloud Computing Infrastructure manages attack and target VMs for security testing challenges
-deployed on the web application.
+OpenStack private cloud computing infrastructure manages attack and target VMs for security testing challenges deployed on the web application.
 The application consists of three parts:
 * Classes will provide knowledge in the field of Information Security for students through lectures and documents.
 * CTF challenges with topics such as Forensics, Web Exploitation, Reverse Engineering, Cryptography,...
 * Security testing exercises will be practiced by students through the VNC Console on the application.